Michael Benson (filmmaker): Journalism

-As a writer, Benson subsequently contributed articles on a diversity of topics to such magazines as The New Yorker, The Atlantic, Smithsonian, Artforum, The Nation, Interview, and Rolling Stone, as well as such newspapers as The New York Times, The Washington Post, and The International Herald Tribune, including many op-eds.
-His 2003 article for The New Yorker on NASA's mission to Jupiter, "What Galileo Saw", was selected for inclusion in the anthology The Best American Science Writing 2004 and, in 2010, in The Best of Best American Science Writing (both Ecco/HarperCollins).
+As a writer, Benson subsequently contributed articles on a diversity of topics to such magazines as The New Yorker, The Atlantic, Smithsonian, Artforum, The Nation, Interview, and Rolling Stone, as well as such newspapers as The New York Times, The Washington Post, and The International Herald Tribune, including many editorials.
+His 2003 "Annals of Science" feature for The New Yorker on NASA's mission to Jupiter, "What Galileo Saw", was selected for inclusion in the anthology The Best American Science Writing 2004 and subsequently in 2010, in The Best of Best American Science Writing (both Ecco/HarperCollins).
 His July 13, 2008 Washington Post weekend Outlook section piece titled "Send it Somewhere Special" advocated retrofitting the International Space Station to convert it into an interplanetary spacecraft.
-The article proved to be controversial, and prompted heated reactions, with many dismissing Benson's ideas as impractical while others supported the concept.
+Clearly prompted by irritation that crewed spaceflight had been confined to low Earth orbit for almost forty years, the article proved to be controversial, and prompted heated reactions, with many dismissing Benson's ideas as impractical while others supported the concept.

 In a previous op-ed, this one titled “Can the Heavens Wait?” and published by The New York Times on January 31, 2004, Benson criticized NASA for its decision, announced only days previously, not to service the Hubble Space Telescope.
 He advocated the immediate reinstatement of a Space Shuttle servicing mission, calling Hubble "surely the most important instrument in modern astronomy."
-After a sustained campaign by many astronomers, engineers, science writers, editorialists, and representatives of the public at large, a Space Shuttle mission to service the Hubble was in fact eventually reinstated.
-That mission, STS-125, took place in May 2009 and restored the space telescope for service until at least 2014 but probably many more years.
+After a sustained campaign by many astronomers, engineers, science writers, editorialists, and representatives of the science-literate public, a Space Shuttle mission to service the Hubble was in fact eventually reinstated.
+That mission, STS-125, took place in May 2009 and restored the space telescope for service until today.

-More recently, Benson contributed a multi-media editorial to the Sunday Review section of The New York Times in an August 2013.
-Titled "Gorgeous-Glimpses of Calamity," it used still images, video clips crafted from satellite images, and textual accompaniment to drive home the fact that many disturbing signs of climate change can be seen clearly from Earth's orbit, including continent-wide jungle burn-offs, superstorms, and dense palls of smog obscuring the view of significant parts of India and China.
+More recently, Benson contributed a multi-media editorial to the Sunday Review section of The New York Times in December 2020.
+Titled "Watching Earth Burn," it used still images, video clips crafted from satellite images, and textual accompaniment to drive home the fact that many disturbing signs of climate change can be seen clearly from Earth's orbit, including continent-wide smoke palls from wildfires, superstorms, and dense layers of smog obscuring the view of significant parts of India and China.
 The article remained on the paper's "Most Emailed" list for two days.

+Art and exhibitions

+By the late-1990s, Benson had begun using the internet to harvest raw image data from deep space missions.
+It was a procedure he wrote about for The Atlantic Monthly magazine in an article titled "A Space in Time" in 2002, which eventually led to a contract with Harry N. Abrams, the New York publisher of illustrated books.